-3. It is a major tourist destination, appearing in the top 10 VisitScotland destinations (7th), the top Scottish Enterprise destination and most recently in the Trip Advisor top ten (9th) UK destinations.
-In each list it was the only destination without a railway station.
-A further recent attraction may be:
+3. It is a major tourist destination, regularly featuring in the top 10 VisitScotland destinations and the top ten Trip Advisor UK destinations among others.
+In these lists it tends to be the only such destination without a railway station.

 5. The University of St Andrews.
 Scotland's oldest university is regularly ranked highly in performance tables, yet is the only Scottish university town without a station and one of only a handful of British ones not on the rail network (Keele, Cranfield, Buckingham and Lampeter).
-Furthermore, St Andrews is celebrating its sexacentenary and as such will attract many more visitors than usual.
-During the 500th anniversary, special trains were run so that as many alumni as possible could visit, when the University was very much smaller than it now is.
+The number of students has steadily grown to nearly 8000.
+With its world-class university, St Andrews has the basis of a knowledge industry which, with improved transport links, could attract start-up businesses and research institutes just as Cambridge does.

 6. Other events which attract significant numbers of visitors are Festivals such as the St Andrew's Festival and Stanza, also the centuries-old Lammas Market, during which extra trains used to be run.
-Next year there will also be the inaugural Festival of Golf.
 All of these mean more traffic coming into town by road.

 7. We haven't even mentioned the local people yet but there are around 20000 residents of St Andrews, including the students, making it one of the largest settlements in Scotland without a railway line.
 The Association of Train Operating Companies recently set out criteria for new railway stations, one of which was a population of 15000, and that was without any other factors, such as the above-mentioned, which would also be qualifying criteria.